Abby Cadabby: Character launch

 Abby Cadabby was officially announced in TV Guide, months before the 37th season debut of Sesame Street, and a press kit was issued soon after.
-Rumors had floated on the Internet before that, with an anonymous Sesame Workshop or Muppet insider revealing the addition on Muppet Wiki.

-She made her Street debut on August 14, 2006.
+She made her Sesame Street debut on August 14, 2006, the Season 37 premiere.

 Abby was scheduled to be interviewed August 10, 2006, on The Today Show on NBC; "NBC Special Report" coverage of the 2006 transatlantic aircraft plot pre-empted the interview.
-Abby appeared for a short chat on 14 August, a few short minutes with Ann Curry and Lester Holt before the weather.
+Abby appeared for a short chat on August 14, a few short minutes with Ann Curry and Lester Holt before the weather.
 The scheduled "satellite-tour" of local stations across America went on later that day.

-Abby was to be featured as ABC World News "Person of the Week" on 11 August 2006; Hurricane Katrina/2006 Israel-Lebanon conflict dog rescuer Linda Nealon pre-empted her.
+Abby was to be featured as ABC World News "Person of the Week" on August 11, 2006; Hurricane Katrina/2006 Israel-Lebanon conflict dog rescuer Linda Nealon pre-empted her.
 Abby Cadabby was featured on the 18 August broadcast, with the teaser, "Femininity comes to Sesame Street".
 She was touted as the first 3-year-old "Person of The Week".

 Abby appeared on the August 11 edition of All Things Considered on NPR.

 In 2007, Abby had a balloon made after her in the 2007 Macy's Thanksgiving Day Parade.
 In 2008, Abby starred as 'Alice' in the Sesame Street direct-to-DVD film Abby in Wonderland that adapts Lewis Carroll's Alice in Wonderland.
 Abby was featured in the 2007-2009 tour of Sesame Street Live show When Elmo Grows Up and the 2012-2013 leg of the "Elmo Makes Music" tour.

 In 2014's direct-to-DVD film "Elmo's Super Numbers", Abby appears at NumberCon as "One-Da Woman", a numeric spoof and pun of the DC comic book female superhero, Wonder Woman.

-In 2018 (season 49) she got a wardrobe change.
+In 2018 (Season 49) she got a wardrobe change.
 Her dress was replaced with a skirt with flower sparkles, a t-shirt with a flower, and hair clips shaped like daisies and ladybugs.
 This is a hint to her liking to take care of her fairy garden.

 Abby is the host of Sesame Street's autism initiative.